iamishtiq/wazuh-misp-cowrie-integration/README.md

 ---

 ## 📄 Full Documentation
-Full internship report available in:
+A detailed step-by-step implementation report, configurations, and explanations are available in:

+📄 **Full Documentation Report**
+(See `Full Documentation Report.pdf` in this repository)

 ---

-## 👨‍💻 Author
+## 👨‍💻 Create by:
 **Ishtiaq “Wolf” Rashid**
-Cybersecurity | SOC Analyst (Entry-Level)
+Cybersecurity | SOC Analyst Aspirant
-📍 Pakistan
+Pakistan